 - 15.8.1.
 All employees are entitled to the payment of Superannuation as provided by the Commonwealth Superannuation Guarantee (Administration) Amendment Act 2012, the rules of applicable NSW public sector superannuation schemes and NSW Government policies and procedures. - 15.8.2.
-The SOH will make employer contributions via EFT into a fund of the employees choice once proof of the fund's compliance can be established with the Australian Taxation Office. - 15.8.3.
+The SOH will make employer contributions via EFT into a fund of the employee's choice once proof of the fund's compliance can be established with the Australian Taxation Office. - 15.8.3.
 New employees must elect a superannuation fund within 14 days of commencement so that superannuation guarantee contributions can be made.
 If no election is received in the specified time then membership will default to the First State Superannuation Fund. - 15.8.4.
-Employer contributions will continue to be made to First State Superannuation Fund, JUST Super and the Superannuation Trust of Australia on a monthly basis consistent with current practice. - 15.8.5.
-Payments to any of the smaller superannuation funds will be made quarterly in line with practices established under the Superannuation Guarantee legislation. - 15.8.6.
-Employer contributions are currently $\frac{9}{25}$ calculated on ordinary time earnings as defined in legislation.
-9.25 - 15.8.7.
-The super guarantee is not payable on overtime. - 15.8.8.
-Contributions will be calculated for new employees from the first pay period after commencement of employment at the SOH. - 15.8.9.
-Employees may also make personal contributions or salary sacrifice payments to complying superannuation funds. - 15.8.10.
+Superannuation payments are made in accordance with practices established under the Superannuation Guarantee legislation. - 15.8.5.
+Employer contributions are currently 9.50% calculated on ordinary time earnings as defined in legislation. - 15.8.6.
+The super guarantee is not payable on overtime. - 15.8.7.
+Contributions will be calculated for new employees from the first pay period after commencement of employment at the SOH. - 15.8.8.
+Employees may also make personal contributions or salary sacrifice payments to complying superannuation funds. - 15.8.9.
 Employees who currently contribute to either the State Superannuation Fund (SSF) or the State Authorities Superannuation Scheme (SASS) will continue with such arrangements subject to the rules of each fund.